SumitXops/SumitXops/README.md

 # 💫 About Me:
 Hi!!!
-I’m Sumit Kumar a BCA student specializing in Cloud Computing, passionate about exploring how technology shapes the future of business and innovation.<br><br>Currently building my foundation in cloud infrastructure, and modern digital systems with a strong curiosity to keep learning, experimenting, and applying what I know.<br><br>My growing skill set includes:<br>☁️ Cloud Platforms & Virtualization<br>💻 Programming & Problem-Solving<br>⚡ Emerging Tech<br>📈 Teamwork & Continuous Learning<br><br>I believe every project is a chance to learn, contribute, and grow.
+I’m Sumit Kumar, a BCA student specializing in Cloud Computing, passionate about exploring how technology shapes the future of business and innovation.<br><br>Currently building my foundation in cloud infrastructure, and modern digital systems with a strong curiosity to keep learning, experimenting, and applying what I know.<br><br>My growing skill set includes:<br>☁️ Cloud Platforms & Virtualization<br>💻 Programming & Problem-Solving<br>⚡ Emerging Tech<br>📈 Teamwork & Continuous Learning<br><br>I believe every project is a chance to learn, contribute, and grow.
 With each step, I aim to sharpen my technical skills and bring fresh energy into the tech space.<br><br>Always open to connect, share knowledge, and explore opportunities to collaborate.

 ## 🌐 Socials: